 Staying on the outskirts of Tayrona will also give you a slightly different perspective on coastal life, and you will really get the feel of the Colombian Caribbean.
 What’s more, Tayrona is not the only place with wonderful beaches, although in the park you will be able to find some that you can actually swim in.

 Here are all the possible options to set your base to see that Tayrona National Park

 Santa Marta is a very popular option to stay if you want to visit Tayrona Park.
 While staying in Santa Marta, you can visit Tayrona but also arrange a trip to Minca and other beautiful locations all from one place.

 I would say it all depends on how much time have you got on your hands.
 If you want to see as much as possible within a short period of time, Santa Marta is probably the best option.
 To top it off, I really like Santa Marta.
 It’s a great, vibrant and colourful town with the best sunsets, a great relaxed feel and fantastic restaurants and nightlife.

 How to get to Tayrona Park from Santa Marta

 The best way to get to Tayrona Park from Santa Marta is by local bus.
 You can get one from in front of the municipal market.
-Those are blue urban busses that go to Palomino.
-The ticket costs 7000 COP, and the journey will take around 45 minutes.
+Those are blue urban buses that go to Palomino.
+The ticket costs 15000 COP, and the journey will take around 45 minutes.